ares333/php-curl/README.md

 function onInfo($info)
 ```
 Default onInfo.See Curl::onInfo for details.

+The method can be call manually with a string parameter which will be added to output buffer.The purpose is to avoid the effects of shell control characters.

 ```PHP
 function htmlEncode($html, $in = null, $out = 'UTF-8', $mode = 'auto')